richardanaya/cryptoidentity/README.md

 //Task 1: Create a crypto identity for you CryptoIdentity.generateCurrentIdentity().then(function(identity){
-  //identity is just JSON that can be stringified

   //Task 2: Verify a message comes from you
   //1.
 On my side
   var message = "Hello World!"